TotalImage/TotalImage/Docs/status.md

 | Master Boot Record | ✔ Yes | ❌ No | ❌ No |
 | GUID Partition Table | ✔ Yes | ❌ No | ❌ No |

-Only FAT12 partitions are currently supported.
+Only FAT12 primary partitions are currently supported.

 ## File systems and extensions
 | Name | Read | Write | Create |